dSunny90/SendingState/README.md

 - **EventForwarder**
   User interactions are forwarded as declarative actions.
 Action closures can access the bound state directly — no manual state passing needed.

+- **ServerStateSectionRepresentable**
+  Server-provided sections and units describe the screen structure for server-driven UI rendering.

 ---

 When building data-driven UIs in Swift, it's common to fall into a mix of patterns — configuring views directly, reacting to user events with @IBAction, and juggling internal state inside UI components.
 These approaches often work… until your app scales.
 Then things get messy.